-- Use medical terminology to communicate with other medical professionals. - Understand the responsibilities of charting, including the process of auditing, releasing, retaining and destroying medical records. - Adhere to compliance as it pertains to medical records, and protecting the confidentiality of patient's records. - Assist in the coding and billing aspects by understanding the tools for coding and the process of reimbursement. - Demonstrate the skills needed to create and work with patient records using a practice management software. - Apply calculations to statistics obtained from reports to create meaningful values.
+- Use medical terminology to communicate with other medical professionals. - Understand the charting responsibilities, including auditing, releasing, retaining and destroying medical records. - Adhere to compliance as it pertains to medical records and protecting the confidentiality of patient records. - Assist in the coding and billing aspects by understanding the coding tools and the reimbursement process. - Demonstrate the skills to create and work with patient records using practice management software.